-Microsoft’s Sales Top Estimates on Booming Cloud Demand
+Microsoft’s sales top estimates on booming cloud demand

 While subscription revenue for offerings such as cloud services performed well, the company continues to see weakness in one-time purchases of corporate software as some customers try to pare costs.

 In the personal-computer market, consumer demand remains strong from buyers looking for extra devices and larger screens to support remote work and school, Hood said.
-That helped boosted Surface device revenue 37%.
+That helped boost Surface device revenue 37%.
 Still, commercial sales were weaker, especially compared to the year-earlier quarter, when companies were upgrading ahead of the expiration of support for Windows 7.